NiroshaPerera/NiroshaPerera/README.md

 🚀 Here's a bit about my learning journey:

-- 🎓 I've mastered Java, C, HTML, CSS, and JavaScript.
+- 👩‍💻 Proficient in Java, C, HTML, CSS, and JavaScript.
-- 🔍 Currently diving deep into C# and XML.
+- 🔍 Currently exploring C# and XML.

 📫 How to reach me: